Paradigm4/orderbook-example/README.md

 to an integer.
 This script then appends a new attribute named order&#95;record to each row in the arca&#95;flat array.
 This attribute is the input value required by the orderbook aggregate, described in step (1) above.

+The output array from this step is called symbol&#95;time.

 ### Run book.sh